 More young men are prone to engaging in daring and risky activities while using drugs and alcohol.
-During these activities, the rush of adrenaline on top of the effects of the drugs and alcohol, can create an even greater “high” that they will want to experience again and again.
+During these activities, the rush of adrenaline on top of the effects of the drugs and alcohol can create an even greater “high” that they will want to experience again and again.

 An Escape from Life

+Developing or exacerbating mental health disorders is quite common with substance abuse and is referred to as a co-occurring disorder.
 Young men who feel like they are not good enough or have been picked on, teased, bullied, or body shamed can look for a way to just escape from all the hurt, pain, and anger they are experiencing.
 So, drugs and alcohol and the effects they bring can become very inviting.